wesdoyle/lightlib-lms/checklist.md

   - Flesh out the idea of a Service-Level Error in ServiceResult objects

 - Establish types for magic strings (enums)

-- More expressive return types from CheckoutService on success
+- More expressive return types from service layer on success / error
   - Replace all ServiceResult<bool> type ServiceResults with add+ info

+- Query String validation middleware

 - Logging (NLog)

 - Monitoring (Prometheus + Grafana)

+- Generic Repository

+- Write new tests

+- Caching